ODA Spending

 Multilateral Spending and Commitments

-In total, US$110 million, or 41% of Sweden’s agriculture ODA, was channeled as core contributions to multilateral organizations, above the DAC average of 49%.
-Other key multilateral partners in 2021 included EU institutions, the World Bank’s IDA, ADF, and the Adaptation Fund.
+In total, US$155 million, or 51% of Sweden’s agriculture ODA, was channeled as core contributions to multilateral organizations.
+Key multilateral partners include EU institutions, the World Bank’s IDA, ADF, and the Adaptation Fund.
+In 2023, a prominent new partner was the GEF Trust Fund.

 Sweden also supports CGIAR, the largest recipient in the Sida's agriculture research portfolio.
 In a 2019 commitment framework, Sida set funding levels for CGIAR 2019-2022 at US$50 million as unrestricted support to the fund’s portfolio window, US$2 million for the CGIAR research program on water, land, and ecosystems, and US$1.6 million for the program on small-scale fishing.